thefundamentalfan/thefundamentalfan.github.io/allposts.md

 ---

 <p style='text-align:center;'> Here's a list of all the old posts. </p>
-<p style='text-align:center;'> You can Control-F [Command-F on Mac] by date or keywords in the title.
-If you can't find a post, don't hesitate to contact us at thefundamentalfan@gmail.com. </p>
+<p style='text-align:center;'> This is an archive.
+If you're looking for articles grouped by area of interest, try "Posts by Sport" above to get a list of categorized posts. </p>

 {% for post in site.posts %}
   * {{ post.date | date_to_string }} &raquo; [ {{ post.title }} ]({{ post.url }})